As part of the admissions process you will need to provide the following information on your application form.

 - A personal statement

-- Evidence of your qualifications
+- Evidence of your qualifications as above

 Your personal statement should outline your previous academic achievements and experience of working with children.
 It should include details of any schools you are already working in or schools you are associated with.
 You should also include details of what you to gain from the course and how it will help you develop as a teacher (approximately 500 - 700 words).

 Evidence of qualifications